elvistony/elvistony.github.io/_posts/2020-11-04-making-a-timetable-app.md

 For a fun lil experiment we decided to add a count-down to show which subject comes.
 Its still buggy but works most of the while :wink!

 Just when I thought the work on the Web-app was done, <a class="htag" title="Diya" target="_blank" href="#">Diya Rajan</a> and <a class="htag" title="Aishu" target="_blank" href="#">Aishwarya Rajan</a>, ok hang on, they're not sisters, they just happened to have the same surname :smileyFace! .
 Returning to our discussion, they had a feature request, they said they faced a slow-down since everytime they click the links on our Page, they had to shift their google accounts which was really annoying.

 After googling a bit, we found a solution which allowed us to set which account is to be invoked with each link.
 Now to get things lil more interesting, we added a notification sound whenever a period finishes!
 Along with this update, we threw in a `Dark Theme` too!

+{% include figure image_path="/assets/img/timetable/timetable-head.png" alt="Time-Table (Current)"  %}

-So Hopefully this concludes our work on this Project You can see my Code Here
+So Hopefully this concludes our work on this Project.
+You can see my Code Here.

 <div class="text-right">
+    <a href="/posts/code/host-your-own-timetable/" class="btn--success btn">Host your Own!</a>
     <a href="https://github.com/elvistony/time-table/" target="_blank" class="btn--danger btn">Code</a>
     <a href="https://elvistony.github.io/time-table/" target="_blank" class="btn--warning btn">Web-App</a>
 </div>